MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/general-ledger.md

     ![screenshot](media/glage071.jpg)

 12. Select the years with the amount information to use.
+A separate Microsoft Excel worksheet will be created for each year you select.

+    > [!NOTE]
-A separate Microsoft Excel worksheet will be created for each year you select *Worksheets will be in the same order you select them in the Actual Amounts Selection window, so if you want them to appear in the workbook in a specific order, be sure to select them in order.* When you have made your selections, choose Next to open the Account Types window.
+    > Worksheets will be in the same order you select them in the Actual Amounts Selection window, so if you want them to appear in the workbook in a specific order, be sure to select them in order.

+    When you have made your selections, choose Next to open the Account Types window.

     ![screenshot](media/glage073.jpg)